 All Columbia County Sheriff's Office K9 teams are required to go through monthly training in the above areas.
 The Columbia County Sheriff's Office dogs are certified through American Police Canine Association.

 The dogs' detection ability enables the handler to conduct thorough and complete searches with minimal time and personnel as well as increasing safety to officers.

 Each dog lives with its assigned handler.

 Throughout the year, this team is available to assist wherever needed anywhere in the county.

 The main value of the K9 Unit lies in the mere presence on the street.
 The psychological and deterring effect cannot be measured.
 This helps assist the Columbia County Sheriff's Office with its primary function of preserving life and property.

-K9 Jax joined the Columbia County Sheriff's Office K9 Unit in July 2017 and is partnered with Deputy Mike Schultz.
+K9 Jax joined the Columbia County Sheriff's Office K9 Unit in July 2017 and is partnered with Deputy Travis Lange.
 K9 Jax is a German Shepherd mix and was born on 04/23/16 in the Czech Republic.
-Deputy Schultz and K9 Jax are certified for narcotics detention, to conduct tracking for lost or fleeing persons and article searches in open areas.
+Deputy Lange and K9 Jax are certified for narcotics detention, to conduct tracking for lost or fleeing persons, and article searches in open areas.
 K9 Jax's favorite toy is a tennis ball.

 K9 Mattis is the newest member to the Columbia County Sheriff's Office K9 Unit in May 2018.
 Mattis is partnered with Deputy Jordan Haueter.
 Mattis is a male German Shepherd.
 He was born in the Czech Republic in November of 2015.
 His commands are given in Czech.
 He is a dual purpose patrol dog.
 He is trained in criminal apprehension, tracking, narcotics detention and article/evidence searches.
 Mattis' favorite toy is also a tennis ball.